-NOTES TO THE FINANCIAL STATEMENTS YEAR ENDED 31 DECEMBER 2021 (Expressed in Jamaican dollar unless otherwise indicated)
+Year ended 31 December 2021 (Expressed in Jamaican dollars unless otherwise indicated)

 (b) Adoption of new and revised International Financial Reporting Standards (continued)

 Standards and interpretations adopted during the year (continued)

 Covid-19-Related Rent Concessions beyond 30 June 2021 Amendments to IFRS 16 On 28 May 2020, the IASB issued Covid-19-Related Rent Concessions - amendment to IFRS 16 Leases.
 The amendments provide relief to lessees from applying IFRS 16 guidance on lease modification accounting for rent concessions arising as a direct consequence of the Covid-19 pandemic.
 As a practical expedient, a lessee may elect not to assess whether a Covid-19 related rent concession from a lessor is a lease modification.
 A lessee that makes this election accounts for any change in lease payments resulting from the Covid-19 related rent concession the same way it would account for the change under IFRS 16, if the change were not a lease modification.